I just finished reading Succeeding When You're Supposed To Fail: The 6 Enduring Principles of High Achievement

 Yourself: Focus on how you can change a bad situation, find meaning, stay calm, stay the course, give yourself a break when setbacks occur, use humor, look for satellites (mentors), allow yourself to become inspired.
 When you've successfully tunneled through an issue, remind yourself of your success.

-Employees (or students): Listen to their input, press further when they are passionate about a subject, be a good coach, model good calm behavior, think of them as family, help them see their own strengths, give positive feedback.
+): Listen to their input, press further when they are passionate about a subject, be a good coach, model good calm behavior, think of them as family, help them see their own strengths, give positive feedback.

 Children: Give them choices, follow through on their interests, know when to quit vs. persevere, model good behavior, laugh together, communicate love and respect, encourage them to take risks and challenge themselves, let them know you're there for them, let them know you are part of a team, treat them as a friend -- "supportive, critical when necessary, but always unconditionally loyal."